-The Chicago examinations are held annually in the same building as the AAID Headquarters office.
+The oral examinations are held annually, the 2022 oral exam will be held virtually.
 Candidates are assigned an examination appointment of approximately 2 1/2 hours for the examination.
-Candidates travel to Chicago for the in-person examinations.
-The candidates are responsible for their travel arrangements.
-Applications for the 2019 Chicago examination are due in the AAID Headquarters Office by February 1, 2019.
+Applications for the Chicago examination are due by February 12.
 A $250 application processing fee is payable at the time of application.
 On January 1, 2022 the oral examination fee will increase to $599.

 Cancellation/Refunds: Application fees are non-refundable.
 If the candidate cancels in writing on or before the case submission deadline (March 2) the application fee may be transfered to a future examination.
 Those who cancel after the case submission deadline will need to resubmit application and fee.